kamenskymic/www/_posts/2024-04-02-when-the-safe-is-worse-than-you-thought.markdown

 This type of dynamic query building will always need to be done with caution, with careful attention being paid to how the queries are being built.
 If the dynamic queries are being built programmatically, hopefully you can be more confident that this treatment is being correctly applied.
 If developers are still manually building these dynamic queries one by one, you may have more reason for concern

 In the meantime, I submitted some quite extensive updates to the Prisma documentation to hopefully make these considerations clearer.
+You can see the updated documentation [at this link](https://www.prisma.io/docs/orm/prisma-client/queries/raw-database-access/raw-queries#sql-injection-prevention).

 (Thanks to the team at Prisma for being open to my suggestions 😀)

 ## In conclusion